ultravioletrs/cocos/manager/README.md

 #### Conclusion

 Now you are able to use `Manager` with `Agent`.
-Namely, `Manager` will create a VM with a separate OVMF variables file on manager `/run` request.
+On each manager `/run` request, the manager creates a VM with a separate OVMF variables file and, when enabled, a per-VM writable qcow2 disk.

 ### OVMF